MuhammadHafidzMisrudin/assessment-node-2023/README.md

 <br />

 ### Descriptions of Front End Implementation
-1. Freelancer.js -> Fetch data using React hooks and Axios.
+1. Freelancer.js -> implements a functional component to fetch data using React hooks and Axios.
 ```javascript
 import React, { useEffect, useState } from 'react';
 import axios from 'axios';